Factors Affecting Lead Acid Battery Life and Performance

 The major reasons for battery failures or reduced battery life are loss of active material, insulation failure of the separator, and damage to the connection points of the battery due to rapid oxidation.
 The following reasons generally contribute to the reduction of the useful life of the battery.

-The following factors negatively impact the life of lead-acid batteries
+The following factors negatively impact both the life and performance of lead-acid batteries:

 1. Overcharging